ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 Known for its themes of energy and relentless forward momentum, the Horse is a fitting symbol for the spirit we see in the community every day.
 Looking back at 2025 — a year defined by high-speed action and relentless passion, the Chinese osu! community has achieved remarkable breakthroughs across the competitive scene, beatmap creation, and community development.

-From the annual rankings of our top players to the historic wave of LAN events spanning the region, and from prestigious mapping contest victories to heartfelt reflections from the community’s core members, we offer a comprehensive journey through our most cherished memories as we gallop together into a vibrant new chapter.
+From the annual rankings of our top players to the historic wave of LAN events spanning the region, and from prestigious mapping contest victories to heartfelt reflections from the community core members, we offer a comprehensive journey through our most cherished memories as we gallop together into a vibrant new chapter.

 **[View the Chinese version of this article here. | 点击此处查看中文版主题。](https://osu.ppy.sh/community/forums/topics/2179665?n=1)**